-Figure 3-13.
+Figure 7-13.
 Reorder Example

-It may be helpful to understand the Edit LUT feature by giving names to the patterns, as shown above the patterns in Figure 3-11, and treating them as the batting order in a baseball game.
-This way, it is easier to picture the distinction between the slot order numbers in the "SNO" column (the new batting order) and the patterns that are inserted into the "LUT Entry" column (the batters).
-For example, Bob retains his batting statistics independent of his batting position (i.e. bit information, timing, color, trigger), so if he originally bats first (slot 0 in Figure 3-11) but is moved to fifth in the new batting order (reorder LUT entry 4 in Figure 3-12) he retains all of his properties.
+It may be helpful to understand the Edit LUT feature by giving names to the patterns, as shown above the patterns in Figure 7-11, and treating them as the batting order in a baseball game making it is easier to picture the distinction between the slot order numbers in the "SNO" column (the new batting order) and the patterns that are inserted into the "LUT Entry" column (the batters).
+For example, Bob retains his batting statistics independent of his batting position (i.e. bit information, timing, color, trigger), so if he originally bats first (slot 0 in Figure 7-11) but is moved to fifth in the new batting order (reorder LUT entry 4 in Figure 7-12) he retains all of his properties.
 The only difference is that now he does not bat (i.e. is not displayed) until after the four batters (patterns) preceding him (Sue, Joe, Matt, and Sam).
 Notice also that in our example Joe bats twice in the new batting order (SNO 2 and 5).
 There is only one Joe, who bats twice in the new batting order.
 In the same way, a pattern in the original pattern list can be displayed in many positions in the reordered display LUT, without adding or removing any patterns in DLPC900 memory.
-Therefore in terms of the system memory, it is only changed when using the Update LUT feature but never when using the Edit LUT (Reorder) feature in the Figure 3-11.
+Therefore in terms of the system memory, it is only changed when using the Update LUT feature but never when using the Edit LUT (Reorder) feature in the Figure 7-11.

-3.6.4.1 Special Considerations for Input Triggers when using the Edit LUT Feature preceding it, Pattern 2 ("Sue") in this case, has an all-black pattern loaded at the very end of it so that while the sequence is waiting for the trigger it does not have a pattern displaying during the wait.
+7.6.4.1 Special Considerations for Input Triggers when using the Edit LUT Feature

+Input triggers have some special considerations when using the new Edit LUT Feature.
+As previously noted, Pattern 3 ("Matt") has an input trigger associated with it.
+When a trigger is added to a pattern, the pattern preceding it, Pattern 2 ("Sue") in this case, has an all-black pattern loaded at the very end of it so that while the sequence is waiting for the trigger it does not have a pattern displaying during the wait.
 This attribute follows Pattern 2 during a reorder.
 In our example the first entry (Pattern 2) in the new display order has a 105 μs dark pattern at the end of it.
 If Pattern 0 ("Bob") is placed in front of Pattern 3 ("Matt" - the triggered pattern) then the last bit-pattern of Pattern 0 ("Bob") continues to display in our new display order while waiting for the trigger in Pattern 3 ("Matt").